Are you a new volunteer or a group that would like to volunteer? Please view our opportunities below:

 If you’ve already registered, sign up for shifts on our volunteer opportunities calendar.

 Interested in volunteering for Habitat for Humanity of the Mid-Willamette Valley?
-Click the image to the right to download our application form, and start your journey toward giving back.
+Click the image to the right to download our volunteer waiver, and start your journey toward giving back.

 Site Preparation and Construction – No experience required on the construction site!